 Do You Have to Discard Sourdough Starter Daily?

-Many bakers know that the secret to naturally leavened bread is a strong, active sourdough starter.
+Many bakers know that the secret to artisan bread is a strong, active sourdough starter.
+But sourdough starters can seem fickle at times.

 Experts recommend feeding a starter twice daily.
 And at each feeding, you hold onto 1/2 cup of your original starter, discard the rest, and then add its same weight in water and flour.